-Catatonia is not a disorder in and of itself, but a possible symptom of several known disorders, especially those classified on the psychotic spectrum, occurring in up to 35 percent of those diagnosed with schizophrenia.
+Catatonia is not a disorder in and of itself, but a possible symptom of several known disorders, especially those classified on the psychotic spectrum.
+Catatonia is experienced by up to 35 percent of those diagnosed with schizophrenia.
 Catatonia can also be an adverse consequence of a substance/medication.

 The clinical presentation of a catatonic state is expressed by three (or more) of the following symptoms: